Spebby/javatest/README.md

 # javatest
-A compilation of simple experiement born from playing with Java for my Computer Science class.
+A complilation of my High School AP Computer Science Class's assignments.
 The course has since concluded.
 These are my attempts at completing the assignments.

 I've divided these up into Semiester blocks.

-## Semiester 1
+## Semester 1
 1. RudimentaryCalculator
 As the name would imply.
 A bad double calculator.